Early History

 It was not until the birth of the son and heir of Hugh Hume Campbell, Third Earl of Marchmont in 1750 that Adam’s plans were utilised by Berwick architect Thomas Gibson, and ground was broken for what was to become Marchmont House.
 The work took place over the next five years, as no work took place in winter so that the costs could come from estate capital rather than incurring debt.

-The House is now available to book for Tours and hosts Events throughout the year.
+Tickets are now available for the tours and musical events the House hosts throughout the year.